 London’s Off-West End theatre industry gave Tom the ideal training ground to hone his skills, particularly branching out into Production Management and overall system design and maintenance.
 Plus some extremely creative problem solving to create complex shows in non-traditional theatrical spaces - often with huge power limitations!
 A recent collaboration with Canadian Company Talk Is Free Theatre on ‘The Curious Voyage’ saw Tom create custom dimming and control systems for an immersive top secret musical across a network of subterranean rooms with full wireless control across the site for the roving operator.
 Other notable challenges include shows in total darkness, escape rooms, free running across wet rooftops, and getting a large truck inside the Tower Of London!

 Touring Arts Festivals worldwide has allowed Tom to forge some long-standing collaborations with musicians such as The Magnets (Great British A Capella Stars) and The Beatbox Collective (Reigning World Beatbox Champions).
-These collaborations range from venues such as the Shanghai Concert Hall, outdoor pop-up gigs, Spiegeltents, and The UK Beatbox Championships where just one showcase has got 643,000 views online.
+These collaborations range from venues such as the Shanghai Concert Hall, outdoor pop-up gigs, Spiegeltents, and The UK Beatbox Championships where just one showcase has got over 1 million views online.
 Working with groups such as these has given Tom a reputation for great musicality and he was thrilled to be asked to light Lea Michele (Glee) on her London Solo Debut at Shoreditch Town Hall.
 Tom is an experienced ETC Eos and Avolites operator and moving lights technician, plus has a strong background in video and AV within live environments - particularly managing to balance visual elements across both live and broadcast audiences.